Bryg9/behave_python_demo_shop/README.md

 The structure of the project was created with using **Behave** (behaviour-driven development technique) and Python.

-Tests are checking visibility of logo on main page, and testing ordering process (e2e testing).
+Tests are checking visibility of logo on main page, testing ordering process (e2e testing), and checking login credentials.

 # How to run this project on Ubuntu 20.04.1
 ## Prepare your environment: